 Plan G is worth the monthly premium if you want a simpler approach to health insurance.
 It eliminates all of the gaps in Medicare’s original coverage except for the Medicare Part B premium and deductible.
 It also allows you to pick your own doctors and receive emergency care overseas if needed.

-What is the difference between plan G & N in Texas?
+What is the difference between plan G & N in Maine?

 Medigap Plan N offers the same coverage as Plan G except it doesn’t cover Medicare Part B excess charges.